EU quizzes industry over euro clearing as LSE offers olive branch

-The European Union is asking financial market participants to suggest legislative changesthat would help them transfer clearing in euro derivatives from London to the bloc as Britain's stock exchange offered an olive branch.
+LONDON (Reuters) - The European Union is asking financial market participants to suggest legislative changes that would help them transfer clearing in euro derivatives from London to the bloc as Britain’s stock exchange offered an olive branch.

 Britain’s access to the EU financial market was largely severed after Brexit fully took effect on Dec.
 31, 2020 and the London Stock Exchange Group’s clearing unit LCH has permission to serve EU customers only until June 2022.